 Low-interest, 30-year loan

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In areas like Macedonia with moderate sunlight, the period could last 16.8 years per 5 kW of power, but may be shorter if you have low electricity costs or a smaller energy capacity.